johzip/spot_Arm_Cabinet/README.md

 # Prerequisites

-Before starting, ensure you have the following installed: please check the requirements and follow the instruction [Isaac Sim Official Website](https://docs.isaacsim.omniverse.nvidia.com/latest/installation)
+Before starting, ensure you have the following installed:

+please check the requirements and follow the instruction [Isaac Sim Official Website](https://docs.isaacsim.omniverse.nvidia.com/latest/installation)

 NVIDIA Isaac Sim (The code is tested on 4.2.0 version)

-Isaac Lab framework
+Isaac Lab framework(For the small demo)

 # Tutorials
 ## Basic Setup:
 1. How to import and configure Spot in Isaac Sim.
-You can download the urdf and usd from the repo[spor_urdf](https://github.com/carolzyy/urdf_spot)
+You can download the urdf and usd from the repo [spor_urdf](https://github.com/carolzyy/urdf_spot)

 You can import the spot from urdf file or just add the spot USD as a reference on the stage.
 [How To Import URDF](https://docs.isaacsim.omniverse.nvidia.com/latest/robot_setup/import_urdf.html)